Prison Officers regain control over rioting inmates in UK jail disturbance

-BIRMINGHAM, England Prison officers regained control of inmates at a prison in Birmingham, England on Friday more than 12 hours after rioting broke out among some 300 prisoners.
+BIRMINGHAM, England (Reuters) - Prison officers regained control of inmates at a prison in Birmingham, England on Friday more than 12 hours after rioting broke out among some 300 prisoners.

 A Ministry of Justice spokeswoman said officers have control of all four wings of the jail.